 Minimizes Pressure Ulcers

-This tells you the percentage of patients that have had a pressure ulcer.
-Pressure ulcers are damage to the skin caused by remaining in one position for too long.
+This is the percentage of patients who have had a pressure ulcer.
+Pressure ulcers are skin damage caused by remaining in one position for too long.

 Minimizes Serious Falls

-This datapoint measures the percent of long-term care patients that had a fall which caused serious injury.
-We use this statistic in determining our nursing ratings.
+This figure measures the percent of long-term residents that suffered a fall which caused serious injury.
+We use this statistic in computing nursing ratings.

 Minimizes Urinary Tract Infections